-We all desire to lead mindful lives.
-The more heedful our impact and influence upon the relationships we participate in, the more readily we are able to experience the contentment interacting with others creates.
-Most of us, though, have had experiences in relating with others that have abandoned us to complicated, sometimes overwhelming, emotions.
-If left unexamined, these feelings can become the creators of an emotional chaos that threatens the associations we wish to enjoy.
-Thankfully, there are simple tools of self-investigation available that, if approached willingly and courageously, give rise to a power of sentimental and empathic support.
-I, as much as anyone else, have had my share of emotional crisis.
-You know of what I speak, the pain-producing collapse of a relationship that leaves us questioning our own capability to recognize love, the confrontation that produces fear, the jealousy that imperils common sense— each of these situations can surrender us to a lifetime of failed connections, or can be used to produce the desire for change.
+We all want to live a conscientious life.
+The more carefully our effect and influence produces on the interactions in which we engage, the more easily we are able to experience the contentment that interacts with others.
+However, most of us had experiences related to others that left us to complex feelings, sometimes overwhelming.
+If left unchecked, these emotions may become the creators of an emotional chaos that threatens the connections we want to appreciate.
+Fortunately, there are easy self-investigation instruments available that give rise to a strength of sentimental and empathic assistance if approached voluntarily and courageously.
+I had my share of the emotional crisis, as much as anyone else.
+You understand what I am talking about, the pain-producing collapse of a partnership that leaves us questioning our own ability to acknowledge love, the confrontation that generates fear, the jealousy that imperils common sense— each of these circumstances can surrender us to a lifetime of unsuccessful links, or be used to bring about the desire for change.

-- First, you want to set down on paper (or computer screen) all the activities, all the repression, and all manipulations you have used to get your own way.
-What emotions have these behaviors created in you?
-For each state of emotion you are now in, write down the name of all the people who have participated in the creation of the way you feel.
-After each name, focus on how the individual has played caretaker or been taken care of by you.
-Where, in all this care, have you chosen to be controlling and manipulative?
-What are the angers felt for each person on your list?
-Answer the same question about the following feelings: pain; fear; resentment; rage (as in hysterics and unfounded fury); victimization (how have you allowed these others to hurt you; how have you done the same to yourself; how have you hurt them?); and beliefs (which limit you?
-What messages are you sending to yourself that you inherently feel are unreal?).
-In what areas of your life has this problem caused you to be neglectful?
-Where have you failed to take responsibility (taking into account both your emotions and your fiscal duties)?
-What boundaries have you set?
-Where have you failed to maintain these same boundaries?
-What feelings about guilt do you have?
-Where have you failed to be loving to yourself?
+- First, you want to set all the operations, all the repression and all the manipulations you used to get your own way on paper (or computer screen).
+What feelings have you developed in these behaviors?
+Write down the name of all the individuals who have participated in creating the manner you feel for each state of emotion that you are now in.
+Focus on how the person played the caretaker or was cared for by you after each name.
+Where have you selected to be controllable and manipulative in all this care?
+What are the angers felt on your list for each individual?
+Answer the same question about the following emotions: pain; fear; anger; anger (as in hysterics and unfounded anger); victimization (how did you allow yourself to be harmed by these others; how did you do the same to yourself; how did you hurt them?); and values (which restrict you?
+What texts do you send to yourself that you feel are unreal?).
+In what fields of your lives have you been neglected by this issue?
+Where have you failed to assume accountability (taking your feelings and tax responsibilities into consideration)?
+What are your limits?
+Where didn’t you keep these same limits?
+What are your emotions of guilt?
+Where did you fail to love yourself?
 Of others?
-Is there a lack of intimacy within the relationship?
-(If it is a sexual relationship, do you engage in sex at times you do not wish to?
-Do you ever ask for sex when your partner does not wish it?)
-In what condition is your self-worth?
-Do you feel your presence in each person’s life on your list to be valuable?
-What about trust?
-Write down the feelings you have about the confidence you feel, the faith and hope you use to set store in each person.
-Now, look at how trustworthy you have been.
-Can the people on your list trust you to do the things you say, and can they trust what you say and do as real?
-Can you do the same for them?
-For all the questions on trust, answer the question “why, or why not?”
-How stuck have you been in your current thought processes?
-If it is one of negativity, where do you believe such an emotion is founded?
-Do you attract sick and needful people?
-Are you attracted to sick and needful women?
+Is the connection lacking intimacy?
+(If it’s a sexual relationship, do you have sex at times when you don’t want it?
+Do you ever ask for sex when your partner doesn’t want it?)
+What is your self-worth?
+Do you feel that your presence on your list is important in the lives of each person?
+What about confidence?
+Write down the emotions you have about each person’s trust, faith, and hope that you use to set up shop.
+See how trustworthy you were now.
+Can the people on your list trust you to do the things you’re talking about and trust what you’re saying and doing as real?
+Can you do them the same thing?
+Respond to the issue “why or why not” for all the issues on confidence?
+How stuck were you in your present thinking procedures?
+Where do you think such an emotion is established if it’s one of negativity?
+Do you attract individuals who are sick and needy?
+Are you drawn to females who are sick and needy?

-- This is where you write down all the things you have created in the situation that has been troubling you.
-Take the same list of names you have already created, and write about how your actions, behaviors, misbehaviors, and inaction have affected each person, and you.
-What have you done wrong?
-Where have you succeeded?
-Can you identify a moral condition upon which each relationship is founded?
-Write about the joy each person allows you to feel.
-If there is no joy, why do you believe the person is in your life in the first place?
+- This is where you write down all the stuff you’ve produced that have troubled you in the scenario.
+Take the same list of names you’ve already developed and write about how each individual and you have been influenced by your actions, behaviors, misbehaviors, and inaction.
+What’s wrong with you?
+Where have you been successful?
+Can you define a moral situation that is the basis of each partnership?
+Every person’s writing about the happiness enables you to feel.
+If there’s no pleasure, why do you think the individual is first and foremost in your lives?

-- Now, write down everything you can think of that the people on your list have done to hurt you.
-If it is helpful, choose one specific day in your relationship, and tell about how or if, the person’s actions created your current state of discontent.
-What part have your own choices played in their behavior?
-If the feeling you are having is negativity, do you believe you have taken on the responsibility for the behaviors of others?
-Has that misplaced responsibility been of any value to you?
-Are there any messages inside you that say you must take care of others before you take care of you?
-Where do you believe these messages originated?
+- Now, write down all you believe the individuals on your list did to harm you.
+If it is useful, choose one particular day in your relationship and say how or if the activities of the person have generated your present state of dissatisfaction.
+What portion of their conduct has your own decisions performed?
+If the feeling you have is negativity, do you think you took responsibility for other people’s behaviors?
+Were you worthy of that misplaced liability?
+Is there any messages within you saying you have to take care of others before you take care of yourself?
+Where do you think these messages came from?

 - It is now very important for you to set down a list of all the things you honestly believe to be good in you.
-What are your greatest attributes and assets?
-Do you have a difficult time thinking about such things?
-What are your finest qualities?
-What in you do you believe is the reason other women fall in love with (or what do they find lovable in) you?
-What creates your happiness?
-Where does your inner joy originate?
+Setting a list of all the things you honestly believe to be good in you is now very important for you.
+What are your greatest assets and attributes?
+Do you have a hard time thinking about things like that?
+What are the best characteristics of yours?
+What do you think is why other females fall in love with you (or what do they find lovable in)?
+What makes you happy?
+Where is the origin of your internal happiness?

-- Now that you have had the opportunity to think of these things, it is a good idea to write the story of your life, as it is revealed— writes about you.
-Do not force yourself to recall your entire life, simply write about the various relationships and events that come naturally to you.
-Do you find, in writing about the hurtful emotions in steps 1-3, certain specific memories have returned?
-What do these memories tell you about your current situation?
-How do they relate to how you now feel?
-Do you notice any great gaps between memories?
-What do you think it means that you have them?
-Write about what you have done in life, the times you have lived up to your own expectations and the times you have not.
-How have the expectations of others informed your history?
-What events have brought you personal satisfaction?
-What behaviors have created your guilt?
-If you find one situation seems to have a greater impact on your current thoughts, write down everything you can about it.
-What do you think it reveals?
+- Now that you’ve had the chance to think about these things, it’s a good idea to write your life’s tale as it’s revealed— writes about you.
+Do not force yourself to remember the whole of your life, just write about the different relationships and events that come to you naturally.
+Do you discover certain particular memories returned in writing about the hurtful feelings in steps 1-3?
+What do you hear about your present condition from these memories?
+How do they connect to your feeling now?
+Do you notice any big memory gaps?
+What do you believe that means you’ve got them?
+Write down what you did in life, the times you lived up to your own expectations and the times you didn’t.
+How did other people’s expectations inform your background?
+What occurrences brought private fulfillment to you?
+What behaviors did your guilt create?
+If you discover a scenario that seems to have a higher effect on your present thinking, write down all you can.
+What do you believe this is revealing?

-- While we touched upon fear, anger, shame, guilt, negative emotions, and resentment in the previous steps of this inventory, now it is a good idea to look at these things specifically.
-Begin with a list of those people and situations you have resentments about-as many as you can recall.
-Then, in a space below each resentment, write down whether it was created and sustained out of fear, shame, guilt, a negative self-image, or by a maintained state of anger.
-Imagine you are resentful toward your mother and you list this under her name: “Mom says she accepts my lesbianism, but then goads me into feeling guilty about not marrying and having children,” well, it is obvious this can reveal much about why you have conflict in living with a woman.
-Remember as you do this process, it is not about creating shame in you for the things you have said and done, but about recalling unresolved issues so that you can heal.
+- While in the earlier steps of this inventory we touched on fear, anger, shame, guilt, adverse feelings, and resentment, now it’s a good idea to look specifically at these items.
+Start with a list of those individuals and circumstances about which you have resentments-as many as you can remember.
+Then write down in a room below each resentment whether it was formed and sustained out of fear, shame, guilt, a adverse self-image, or a continuous state of rage.
+Imagine you’re resentful of your mom and list this under her name: “Mom says she accepts my lesbianism, but then leads me to feel guilty of not getting married and having kids,” well, it’s evident that this can show a lot of why you’re at odds with a woman.
+Remember, it’s not about generating shame in you for the stuff you’ve said and done, but about remembering unresolved problems so you can cure.

-Once you have written all these things out, it is important to the process of resolution that you then tell them to one other person.
-It is obviously of utmost importance the person you reveal yourself to understand what you are doing, and is not someone who will ever disclose the nature of your inventory’s contents, or use what they have learned against you in any way.
-I, personally, have gone to a Catholic nun, a rabbi, one beloved uncle who understood, a good friend, and a dear teacher from my past.
-Because each fully understood my intent in daring to open myself to them, that it wasn’t about being hard on myself but about being fearless and thorough, the nature of taking such a risk began the interior mechanism of healing and self-forgiveness.
+Once you’ve written all of these stuff out, it’s essential to inform another individual to the resolution process.
+The person you reveal to understand what you are doing is obviously of utmost importance, and is not someone who will ever reveal the nature of the contents of your inventory or use what they have learned against you in any way whatsoever.
+Personally, I went to a Catholic nun, a rabbi, a beloved understood uncle, a nice friend, and a beloved teacher from my past.
+Because everybody fully understood my intention to open myself to them, that it wasn’t about being tough on myself, but about being fearless and thorough, the nature of taking such a risk started the inner healing and self-forgiveness mechanism.

 You can find MizzT in the Lesbian Worlds forums.